University-of-Manitoba-Computer-Science/tools-n-techniques/topic01/topic-2.md

 ------------------

 Open your web browser and navigate to <https://pandoc.org>.
-Click on the "Installing" link at the top of the page.
+Click on the "Installing" link at the top of the page, then click on the blue "Download the latest installer" button.

-The Pandoc website is *sometimes* smart enough to figure out which operating system you're running and links you directly to the right type of file to download on this page.
-You can still also go directly to [the latest release page on GitHub].

 The latest releases page has [a lot] of choices, I recommend that you pick: